Iamproplayer7/jsinsim/docs/events.md

 ## Custom events
-You can use custom events through this class: `InSim.Events`.
+You can use this class: `InSim.Events`.
 ```js
 InSim.Events.on(name, ...args); // register listener for event
 InSim.Events.fire(name, ...args); // fire event listener